bitrise-io/devcenter/_articles/en/team-management/credit-based-hobby-plan-faq.md

 ## Do unused credits roll over to future months?

-Our credits do not roll over month-to-month.
+The credits do not roll over month-to-month.
 You will start every monthly cycle with the same amount of credits.

 ## What happens if I run out of credits?